wrwrwr/blackbox/README.md

 ## Trainers

-The problem solvers, or optimization algoritms.
+The problem solvers, or optimization algorithms.

 ### [local][]